Privacy

 What do we use your personal information for?

-We only collect your personal information for a specific purpose connected with the services we provide.
+We only collect your personal information for a specific purpose connected with the services we provide or in connection with our statutory rights and obligations.

-The personal information that we collect from you, or someone acting on your behalf, may be used for any of the following purposes:
+The personal information that we collect from you, or someone acting on your behalf, may be used for purposes such as:

 Who do we share your personal information with?